tsaplia/vocare-dashboard/README.md

 This is a simple appointment management app built with **Next.js** and **Supabase** as part of the **Vocare tech challenge**.

+> ⚠️ This calendar only supports events that **start and end on the same date**.
+Events spanning multiple days are not supported.

 ## 🔗 Live Demo

 [https://tsaplia-vocare-dashboard.vercel.app](https://tsaplia-vocare-dashboard.vercel.app)